stultus/PeARS/_posts/2014-07-13-retrieving-browsing-history.md

 less history.txt |egrep -v "\?|\&|\#"|egrep "^http" > history.pages
 {%endhighlight%}

-NB: I’m afraid I haven’t looked into getting a search history from other browsers yet.
-Feel free to add instructions in the comments.
+NB: I'm afraid I haven't looked into getting a search history from other browsers yet.
+Feel free to send me instructions, which I'll add to this page.
 If the worst comes to the worst and you can’t get your history, fake yourself a history file containing URLs, one on each line, and call it history.pages.